 Soterion SAP Access Risk Assessment

-Soterion can be used to perform an SAP access risk assessments on the organization’s SAP environment by, either using the Soterion standard rule set, or the customer is able to import or customize their own rule set.
+Soterion can be used to perform an SAP access risk assessments on the organisation’s SAP environment by, either using the Soterion standard rule set, or the customer is able to import or customise their own rule set.
 Soterion’s SAP access risk assessment includes:

 - SAP Access Risk Assessment:An access risk assessment is performed at User, Composite Role and Single Role level.
 Access risks reports are based on what access has been assigned (potential) and displays this in relation to the actual transaction usage.
 Soterion’s Get Clean module supports risk remediation consulting projects.

 - Basis Review: This assessment reports on the SAP basis configuration settings against a set of industry best-practices.

 Soterion Access Risk Assessment Process

 Viewing the Results of the Soterion Access Risk Assessment

 One of the key advantages of a Soterion access risk assessment is that the results are displayed in the Soterion web application.
 This allows quicker analysis of the results and more effective remediation.
 Soterion will highlight the risks with the highest contribution, as well as flag the users and roles who are responsible for the majority of the access risk violations.

 Soterion’s business-centric reporting capability will also illustrate each risk with supporting business process flow diagrams, thereby providing more context to the access risk and converting the technical GRC language into a business-friendly language to ensure better decision-making.

 If your organisation is interested in having ad hoc assessments, please contact us – [email protected]